Gary Cooper: Final years and death

-On April 14, 1960, Cooper underwent surgery at Massachusetts General Hospital in Boston for an aggressive form of prostate cancer that had metastasized to his colon.
-He fell ill again on May 31 and underwent further surgery at Lebanon Hospital in Los Angeles in early June to remove a malignant tumor from his large intestine.
+Cooper was diagnosed with prostate cancer in 1960.
+On April 14, 1960, Cooper underwent surgery at Massachusetts General Hospital in Boston as the cancer metastasized to his colon.
+He fell ill again on May 13 and underwent further surgery at Cedars of Lebanon Hospital in Los Angeles in early June to remove a malignant tumor from his large intestine.
 After recuperating over the summer, Cooper took his family on vacation to the south of France before traveling to the UK in the fall to star in The Naked Edge.
 In December 1960, he worked on the NBC television documentary The Real West, which was part of the company's Project 20 series.

-On December 27, his wife learned from their family doctor that Cooper's cancer had spread to his lungs and bones and was inoperable.
+On December 27, his wife learned from their family doctor that Cooper's cancer had metastasized to his lungs and bones and was inoperable.
 His family decided not to tell him immediately.

 On January 9, 1961, Cooper attended a dinner given in his honor and hosted by Frank Sinatra and Dean Martin at the Friars Club.
 The dinner was attended by many of his industry friends and concluded with a brief speech by Cooper, who said, "The only achievement I'm proud of is the friends I've made in this community."

 In mid-January, Cooper took his family to Sun Valley for their last vacation together.
-Cooper and Hemingway hiked through the snow together for the last time.
+Cooper and Ernest Hemingway hiked through the snow together for the last time.
 On February 27, after returning to Los Angeles, Cooper learned that he was dying.
 He later told his family, "We'll pray for a miracle; but if not, and that's God's will, that's all right, too."
 On April 17, Cooper watched the Academy Awards ceremony on television and saw his good friend James Stewart, who had presented Cooper with his first Oscar years earlier, accept on Cooper's behalf an honorary award for lifetime achievement – his third Oscar.
 Holding back tears, Stewart said, "Coop, I'll get this to you right away.
 And Coop, I want you to know this, that with this goes all the warm friendship and the affection and the admiration and the deep, the deep respect of all of us.
 We're very, very proud of you, Coop.
 All of us are tremendously proud."
 The following day, newspapers around the world announced that Cooper was dying.
 In the coming days, he received numerous messages of appreciation and encouragement, including telegrams from Pope John XXIII and Queen Elizabeth II, and a telephone call from President John F. Kennedy.

 In his last public statement on May 4, 1961, Cooper said, "I know that what is happening is God's will.
 I am not afraid of the future."
 He received the last rites on Friday, May 12, and died quietly the next day.